 - You should receive an admission decision within two to three weeks after submitting your application or any outstanding materials.

-- If you plan to major in music or dance, be sure to schedule an audition with the department.
+- If you plan to major in music, theatre or dance, be sure to schedule an audition and/or interview with the department.

 Submit all application materials by the appropriate date, depending on the semester in which you plan to start classes.